joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/03 - Content - Product Requirement Documents/md/02 - Cyclotron Road - Product Requirements Document Template.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This detailed Product Requirement Document (PRD) template by Cyclotron Road provides a structure and information to include when defining a PRD to communicate the value of your product.
+This detailed Product Requirement Document (PRD) template by Cyclotron Road provides a structure and information to include when defining a PRD to communicate the value of your product.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)